apache/cloudstack-documentation/source/adminguide/virtual_machines/importing_unmanaging_vms.rst

 To import Instances, it is imagined that a Cloud Provider will:

 #.
-List/get familiar all of the existing Networks on which the Instances to be imported are on.
+List/get familiar with all of the existing Networks on which the Instances to be imported are on.
 #.
 Create corresponding Networks in CloudStack (with the same VLANs, as needed)
 #.
 Use the listUnmanagedInstances API to create a CSV of Instances to be imported.
 #.
 Where required, add metadata to the CSV such as the Account to which the imported Instance should belong, the Network to which each Instance should be